 | || |

 The student application (below) will be available through December 15.
-Preference is given to qualified students that are currently enrolled in a qualified undergraduate program and planning to attend one of the participating universities to obtain a Masters Degree in environmental engineering, and agree to take two required core courses and three elective courses, from the approved list.
-Upon graduation, the student must work for one of the sponsoring firms/agencies for a two-year period.
+Preference is given to qualified students that are currently enrolled in a qualified undergraduate program and planning to attend one of the participating universities to obtain a Masters degree in environmental engineering, and agree to take two required core courses and three elective courses, from the approved list.
+Upon graduation, the student must work for one of the sponsoring firms/agencies for a two-year period in an engineering capacity.

 Funding Program for Master of Science Students In Environmental Engineering-Guidelines and Application

 To provide a funding program that will encourage qualified students, who have a broad interest in various environmental engineering fields (e.g. municipal water, wastewater, solid waste, air quality, water resources, hazardous waste, sustainable engineering and energy recovery), to enroll in environmental engineering Masters of Science programs and immediately practice environmental engineering within the United States after graduation with their Masters degree.

 Funding per selected student, in the amount commensurate with in-state tuition and living expenses, specified by the universities, not to exceed $10,000, toward a Master of Science degree in Environmental Engineering at pre-approved schools and involving pre-approved core courses would be provided.
 A consortium of public and private entities that employ environmental engineers with advanced degrees provides the funds for the Program.
 (Currently these include: Black & Veatch, Carollo Engineers, CDM Smith, City of Phoenix Water Services Department, King County, Washington Wastewater Treatment Division, Los Angeles County Sanitation Districts, MWH and Parsons) Students must complete a Master of Science degree and work for one of the sponsoring organizations for a minimum of two years in an engineering capacity.